7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Week 2: Recruit Your Core

 Text ten people.
 Friends, neighbors, that person you always see at the coffee shop.
-Say: I’m doing [specific thing] on [specific date].
+Say: I’m doing [specific micro-civic intervention] on [specific date].
 Want to help?
 You need three yes responses.
 If you get them, you’re good.
 If not, adjust your pitch or pick a different thing.

 Week 3: Just Do It